-DCS makes use of several technologies to do its work.
-When preparing DCS for use, the administrator enters account information for all of the computers in the network into the DCS Account Management Tool (see Using the Account Management Tool on page 4-2).
-DCS uses this tool when running its scans and cleanup up clients.
-Because no DCS software is installed client machines, only the DCS server is required to update its components (the Damage Cleanup template, which contains patterns used to identify Trojans, network viruses, and active spyware/grayware, and the Damage Cleanup engine, which DCS deploys to each client machine at the time of scanning).
+DCS uses several technologies.
+When preparing DCS for use, you enter account information for all of the computers in the network into the Account Management Tool (see Using the Account Management Tool on page 3-6).
+DCS uses this tool when accessing clients.
+Because no DCS software is installed on client machines, only the DCS server is required to update its components, which are as follows:

+- The Damage Cleanup template, which contains patterns used to identify Trojans and network viruses - The Spyware Cleanup template, which DCS uses to intelligently identify active spyware programs

+- The Damage Cleanup engine, which DCS deploys to each client machine at the time of scanning - The Spyware Scan engine, which DCS deploys to each client machine at the time of scanning

 Client machines therefore are never required to update any software or receive pattern files.